ayashyaa/assignment2-insertion-sort/README.md

-# Assignment 2: Insertion Sort Benchmark
+# Assignment 2: Insertion Sort

 ## Project Overview
 This project is part of Assignment 2: Algorithmic Analysis and Peer Code Review.